EmilKylander/jericho/README.md

 4. How to use in standalone
 5. How to use in a cluster
 6. Notifications
+7. Web scraping
-7. FAQ
+8. FAQ
    - How does it know if an endpoint exists?
-8. Development topics
+9. Development topics
    - Installing from source
    - How are you enforcing quality?
    - Unit-testing